reubenmiller/go-c8y-cli/docs/_docs/concepts/bash.filtering.md

 ### Formatting data (removed in v2.0.0)

-The `--format` parameter has been removed replaced by combining the use of `--select` and `--csv`.
+The `--format` parameter has been removed replaced by combining the use of `--select` and `--output csv`.
 Please read the section on outputing data as csv.